 If you have a passport and have the time and really, really want to drive, then go for it!
 You don’t have to ship to Alaska if you’d rather take the drive yourself.
 However, you should understand that the Canadian Yukon borders Alaska on the eastern side, and most of the major cities in Alaska are on the western coasts.
 This means that you’ll have to drive even further through the Alaskan tundra in order to get to where you’re going.
 Considering how brutal that area can be, it’s often best to simply ship your car there and fly to get yourself there instead.

-Get the best quotes to ship your car with ASQ
+Find the best to ship your car with ASQ

-How?
-We review them!
-You can read reviews for each company you get a quote from right here on our website.
-We do our homework, making sure each is fully licensed and bonded, top-rated, and much more.
+We do our homework with these companies.
+This means we make sure each is fully licensed and bonded, top-rated, and much more.
 Our reputation rests on our ability to find you competitive auto transportation quotes, and that’s what we do.